Shadow Games (novel)

 Shadow Games is the fourth novel in Glen Cook's ongoing series, The Black Company.
 The series combines elements of epic fantasy and dark fantasy as it follows an elite mercenary unit, The Black Company, through roughly forty years of its approximately four hundred-year history.

-Plot introduction
+Premise

 Marching back after the defeat of the Dominator, the Black Company is down to just seven men.
 They go south, where the now powerless Lady briefly takes control of her Empire and where Croaker, the Annalist and Captain of the Company, is reunited with the Annals which hold the Company's history.
 Continuing their travels south in search of Khatovar, where Croaker is oathbound to return the annals, they are conscripted into service yet again by the crown prince of Taglios.
 Their commission is to defeat the advance of the conquering Shadowmasters from the south.